Two-match series a critical test of players' mettle, says Simmons

 Selectors were forced to include four uncapped players – Nkrumah Bonner, Kyle Mayers, Kavem Hodge and Shayne Moseley – and have recalled left-arm spinner Veerasammy Permaul six years after he played his last Test.

-A four-day tour match has been scheduled to start next Thursday and Simmons said this would be used to assess players' state of readiness.
+A four-day tour match has been scheduled to start Thursday, and Simmons said this would be used to assess players' state of readiness.

 “They've been working hard.
 Except the five with the ODI team, the other 10 have been working really hard on their game so it will be good to see them in the practice game and see where they're at,” he noted.